MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

 The search by **Sales tax group** and **Item sales tax group** can be divided into four substages.
 All four substages are implemented for each of the three stages that were mentioned earlier, until a suitable record is found.

-1. Search for a record where both the **Sales tax group** and **Item sales tax group** fields have a value and they match the values that were passed as parameters.
+1. Search for a record where both the **Sales tax group** and **Item sales tax group** fields have a value, and they match the values that were passed as parameters.
 2. If no record is found in substage 1, search for a record where the value of the **Sales tax group** matches the sales tax group that was passed as a parameter, but the **Item sales tax group** field is blank.
 (A blank field represents "any.")
 3. If no record is found in substage 2, search for a record where the **Sales tax group** field is blank, but the value of the **Item sales tax group** field matches the item sales tax group that was passed as a parameter.
 4. If no record is found in substage 3, search for a record where both the **Sales tax group** field and the **Item sales tax group** fields are blank.